When my wife and I were married in 2009, I couldn't resist spoiling my bride.

 I also designated about 10% of my pay to go into a separate savings account automatically, then used those funds to disperse further payments where they were needed most.
 I used those funds to target the debt with the highest interest first, although when one of my cards was nearly paid off, I liked to focus on that for a quick win.

 5. Be Impulsive When It Counts

-Although counterintuitive to what got us into debt in the first place, we found that being impulsive has its place—and that place is deciding when you'll start paying off your debt.
+Although counterintuitive to what got us into debt in the first place, we found that being impulsive has its place — and that place is deciding when you'll start paying off your debt.
 No time like the present!
-The sooner we took action, the sooner we moved from our issues and stress to a resolution.
-I only wish we had acted even sooner.
+The sooner we took action, the sooner we moved from stress to a resolution.
+I only wish we had acted sooner.

 Impulsiveness isn't only about the big stuff, though.
 For example, one week I did an analysis of my spending and found that my coffee habit was costing me $2,000 a year.
 I was in the supermarket a few days later and instead of thinking "Someday I should get a machine," I decided to spend the capital upfront and buy a $120 coffee maker.
 Ironically, I put it on credit, but then I automatically directed the $40 per week that I would have spent on coffee anyway to my card, and within three weeks I paid it off.
 Since then, I'd estimate I've saved nearly $4,000 on coffee, just because I took the plunge and bought the coffee maker I knew I needed.

 In the end, I'm no financial expert.
 I was a young man who wanted to spoil and provide for his wife.
 But today, I'm a soon-to-be father who realizes that there are more important ways to provide for his family — and that doesn't include credit card debt.